elusivecodes/FyreView/README.md

 echo $view->render($file);
 ```

-Templates files must end in the extension "*.php*", and must exist in one of the defined paths.
+Templates files must end in the extension `.php`, and must exist in one of the defined paths.

 **Set Data**